Podcast Episode Guide: Structure, Typology, Formats, and Outlines

 Examples of Podcasts with Differing Episode Lengths

 Again, there are no rules in podcasting.
-I’ve grouped a few shows into general categories of short, medium, and long episodes.
+In this section of our podcast episode guide, I’ve grouped a few shows into general categories of short, medium, and long episodes.
 There are some podcasts that release short and long episodes.

 Short (Under 20 minutes):